Blood+: Production

-Produced by Production I.G and Aniplex and directed and written by Junichi Fujisaku, Blood+ was inspired by the 2000 anime film Blood: The Last Vampire; however, there are only a few allusions and basic elements from the film.
+Produced by Production I.G and Aniplex, and directed and written by Junichi Fujisaku, Blood+ was inspired by the 2000 anime film Blood: The Last Vampire; however, there are only a few allusions and basic elements from the film.
 Fujisaku has been involved with both works, including acting as the director for Blood+ and writing the novelization of Blood: The Last Vampire.

 Media

 Anime

-The Blood+ anime series premiered in Japan on October 8, 2005, on MBS/TBS, replacing Mobile Suit Gundam SEED Destiny, with a new episode airing weekly until the final episode aired September 23, 2006, totaling 50 episodes.
+The Blood+ anime series premiered in Japan on October 8, 2005, on MBS and TBS, replacing Mobile Suit Gundam SEED Destiny, with a new episode airing weekly for a full year until the final episode aired on September 23, 2006, totaling 50 episodes.
 The series is directed by Junichi Fujisaku and features original character designs by Chizu Hashii.
 Each season has separate opening and ending themes from a variety of artists, with the final episode using the season one ending theme.
 The series simultaneously aired on Animax, Sony's Japanese anime satellite channel, with its networks in Southeast Asia and South Asia also later airing the series.

 Through Sony's international division, Blood+ was licensed for distribution in multiple regions.
-The English dub of the series, aired in the United States on Cartoon Network's Adult Swim programming block, premiering March 11, 2007, and running till March 23, 2008.
+The English dub of the series aired in the United States on Adult Swim, premiering March 11, 2007, and running until March 23, 2008.
 The English dub also aired in Australia on the Sci Fi Channel and in the Philippines on Studio 23.

 The first Region 1 DVDs were released in North America on March 4, 2008, with a simultaneous release of a single five-episode volume and a twenty-five episode box set, Blood+ Part One.
 Sony continued released individual volumes on a regular basis.
-Despite that Sony Pictures Television International since 2014 has not completed releasing Volume 5 of the first half of the series.
+Despite that Sony Pictures Television International since 2014 has not completed releasing volume 5 of the first half of the series.
 Leaving the first half separate releases incomplete.
 The second half was released in a second box set, Blood+ Part Two, on October 20, 2009.
-In June 2020 the entire series was added for free streaming in the US on Tubi TV.
+In June 2020 the entire series was added for free streaming in the United States on Tubi before being removed two years later in June 2022.